IRS Data Retrieval

 There are three ways to request your tax transcript: by phone, online, or by mail.
 Please make sure you request a Tax Transcript.
 Do not request a Tax Account Transcript because it cannot be used for financial aid verification purposes.
 Please be advised that our office cannot verify your financial aid award without a tax transcript.

 To obtain a tax return transcript online please follow these steps:

-- Click Order a Transcript under Step 3
+- Click Order a Transcript located under Step 3

 - Enter your SSN, Date of Birth, Street Address, and Zip Code